-Curcumin is derived from underground stem or the rhizome of a ginger-like plant from the Zingiberaceae (ginger) family and contains several active components, including curcuminoids, triterpenoids, diterpenes, sesquiterpenes (Catanzaro et al., 2018; Lal, 2012).
-This polyphenol possesses many pharmacological influences, like antiinflammatory, anti-oxidative, and anticancer properties (Damiano et al., 2021;

-Sharma al., 2005).
-Curcumin et consumption can contribute to the management of complicated many conditions, for instance, cardiovascular disorders, metabolic syndrome, arthritis, and anxiety (Hewlings and Kalman, 2017; Pourbagher-Shahri et al., 2021).
+Curcumin is derived from the underground stem or the rhizome of a ginger-like plant from the Zingiberaceae (ginger) family and contains several active components, including curcuminoids, triterpenoids, diterpenes, and sesquiterpenes (Catanzaro et al., 2018; Lal, 2012).
+This polyphenol possesses many pharmacological influences, like antiinflammatory, anti-oxidative, and anticancer properties (Damiano et al., 2021; al..
+Curcumin Sharma et 2005). consumption contribute can to the complicated management of many conditions, for instance, cardiovascular disorders, metabolic syndrome, arthritis, and anxiety (Hewlings and Kalman, 2017; Pourbagher-Shahri et al., 2021).
 Reports have also approved the therapeutic potential of curcumin against some oral problems, such as periodontitis (Al-Maweri et al., 2022; Iova et al., 2021; Li et al., 2021).
-In this regard, documents indicate that curcumin improves osteogenic differentiation, elevates cell proliferation, and decreases the apoptosis and ROS levels of periodontal ligament stem cells by different mechanisms, like affecting the PI3K/AKT/Nrf2 signaling pathway and early growth response gene 1 (EGR1) expression (Figure 3) (Shi et al.,
+In this regard, documents indicate that curcumin improves osteogenic differentiation, elevates cell proliferation, and decreases the apoptosis and ROS levels of periodontal ligament stem cells by different mechanisms, like affecting the PI3K/AKT/Nrf2 signaling pathway and early growth response gene 1

-2021; Tan et al., 2021; Xiong et al., 2020).
-Bhatia and co-workers addressed the antibacterial effects of this plant-derived agent on Р. gingivalis, Fusobacterium nucleatum, Capnocytophaga, Prevotella intermedia and its therapeutic activities in chronic periodontitis patients by promoting clinical parameters, for example, plaque, bleeding, and clinical attachment indices (Table 2) (Bhatia et al., 2014).
+(EGR1) expression (Figure 3) (Shi et al., 2021; Tan et al., 2021; Xiong et al., 2020).
+Bhatia and co-workers addressed the antibacterial effects of this plant-derived agent on Р. gingivalis, Fusobacterium nucleatum, Capnocytophaga, and Prevotella intermedia and its therapeutic activities in chronic periodontitis patients by promoting clinical parameters, for example, plaque, bleeding, and clinical attachment indices (Table 2) (Bhatia et al., 2014).
 Indeed, they inserted 1% curcumin gel locally into periodontal pockets, and pluronic 407 (PF-127) hydrogel was utilized as a local drug delivery system in this work (Bhatia et al., 2014).
-The hydrogel of Pluronic F-127, a nonionic surfactant, has several advantages, such as immunogenicity, non-toxicity, prolonged drug release, and thermo reversibility (Álvarez et al., 2011).
+The hydrogel of Pluronic F-127, a nonionic surfactant, has several advantages, such as immunogenicity, non-toxicity, nonprolonged drug release, and thermo reversibility (Álvarez et al., 2011).